Study Rooms Guidelines

 USERS

-- Montgomery College students, faculty, or staff with a current MC ID card.
+- For the One Button Studio: Montgomery College students, faculty, or staff with a current MC ID card.
+Student use takes priority over all other users.

 LOCATIONS AND EQUIPMENT

-- One button studios are located at the Germantown, Rockville, and Takoma Park/Silver Spring libraries.
+- One Button Studios are available at the Germantown and Takoma Park/Silver Spring libraries.

-- Users must be present to be admitted to the one button studio.
+- Users must be present to be admitted to the multifunctional study room.

 - Upon arriving at the library, the user should visit the service desk to present their current MC ID card, check in, and receive the room key or pass.